fstark/icl-1501/System_Programmers_Manual.md

 The Cogar 4 contains seven one-byte index registers for each memory section available.
 They are often used as address displacements in indexed addressing, but may also be used as general purpose registers.
-A few of the DPL-l instructions act directly on the index registers, but there is much more flexibility than those instructions imply because the registers are located in memory.
+A few of the DPL-1 instructions act directly on the index registers, but there is much more flexibility than those instructions imply because the registers are located in memory.
 They may thus be addressed by all memory reference instructions.
 The accumulator can retrieve, manipulate